-GENESIS 2: RESTING IN THE RESTER
+GENESIS 2: RESTING IN GOD WHO RESTS

 On the seventh day God finished His work that He was doing.
 On the seventh day He stopped doing everything that He had been doing.
 And God blessed the seventh day and made it holy, because on that day, He stopped all of His work—His creating and making.
 (Genesis 2:2-3)

 Of all the days of creating and not creating, God calls the day He rests holy.
 Why?
 What is it about rest, what Hebrews call Shabbat, that is holy?
 Or sacred?
 The day of rest has for thousands of years been important to God’s people because God later commanded (Exodus 20:8-11) people to rest as He did on the Sabbath.

 God is portrayed as more than a Divine Rester in Genesis 2.
 I was amazed when I decided to read Genesis 2 with a new question in mind rather than thinking of creation in traditional ways.
 Instead of asking how creation came to be and focusing on Adam and Eve, I read and kept asking about the main character in the story and asked, "Who is this creator?"
 Here's some of what I learned.

 - God is a gardener.